GodGenesis/attacker/README.md

 Open this link in your browser https://vscode.dev/tunnel/kali/home/kali/Desktop/VSCODE-CandC/coded-vsploit

 [?25hTo grant access to the server, please log into https://github.com/login/device and use code 80FE-8F61

+[?25hTo grant access to the server, please log into https://github.com/login/device and use code 2FF8-F839